sachin3145/Next.js-Authenticatior/README.md

-# AUTHENTICATOR
+# NEXT.JS-AUTHENTICATOR

 ## ABOUT

-This repository contains a section of a web application built using Next.js, NextAuth.js, and MongoDB for authentication and data storage.
+This repository contains a web application section built using Next.js, NextAuth.js, and MongoDB for authentication and data storage.
 It provides a foundation for implementing user authentication and managing user data within your Next.js application.

 ## Getting Started